PyGreSQL/PyGreSQL/docs/pgdb.rst

     :param str host: the hostname of the database
     :param database: the name of the database
     :returns: a connection object
-    :rtype: :class:`pgdbCnx`
+    :rtype: :class:`Connection`
     :raises pgdb.OperationalError: error connecting to the database

-This function takes parameters specifying how to connect to a PostgreSQL database and returns a :class:`pgdbCnx` object using these parameters.
+This function takes parameters specifying how to connect to a PostgreSQL database and returns a :class:`Connection` object using these parameters.
 If specified, the *dsn* parameter must be a string with the format ``'host:base:user:passwd:opt:tty'``.
 All of the parts specified in the *dsn* are optional.
 You can also specify the parameters individually using keyword